lostintangent/gistpad/README.md

 - `GistPad: Sign Out` - Sign out of the currently authenticated GitHub session.

+## Configuration Settings

+- `gistpad.apiUrl` - Specified the GitHub API server to use.
+By default, this points at GitHub.com (`https://api.github.com`), but if you're using GitHub Enterprise, then you need to set this to the v3 API URL of your GitHub server.
+This should be something like `https://[YOUR_HOST]/api/v3`.

 ## Supported Filesystem Operations

 Once you've opened a Gist, you can perform the following filesystem operations: